OmniLayer/spec/README.md

 The "Property Data" field is general-purpose text, but can be used for things like storing the hash of a contract to ensure it is in the block-chain at property creation (i.e. "Proof of Existence").

+All property creation transaction types (i.e. 50, 51, 54) can be restricted such that only a specified list of addresses can use the resulting property tokens.
+This can be useful when the issuer wants to restrict their token to a set of approved people, such as those who have provided identifying documentation in compliance with KYC (know your customer) AML (anti-money-laundering) laws.
+When creating a property which should be restricted to a set of addresses, simply set the reference address to be the address which created the list of approved addresses.
+Addresses which are not on the list will not be able to receive or otherwise interact with the token (transactions attempting to do so are invalid).
+However, addresses which are removed from the list can still send their restricted tokens to another approved address using simple send, but they cannot receive new coins or use the coins in any other way.
+This prevents tokens from effectively being destroyed when addresses are removed from the approved list.
+To create a list of addresses, see [Create a List of Addresses](#create-a-list-of-addresses) later in this document.

 ### New Property Creation with Fixed number of Tokens

 Description: Transaction type 50 is used to create a new Smart Property with a fixed number of tokens.